tiborh/writings/volkerwanderung.md

 If they decide to stay, how much integration can you expect from them?
 Is integration merely a legal issue or does it have anything to do with culture and customs?

+Once they become citizens in the land, can they bring their culture and legal system?
+How can a country operate where theie are parallel legal and value systems?
+What about conflicting laws and values?

+Or does it all depend on how much weight in numbers they are going to represent?

 Summmary
 --------